 Negros Oriental is renowned for outstanding natural beauty and fascinating culture.
 The vast mountain ridge behind Atmosphere is home to many scenic lakes and thundering waterfalls and there are many fiestas, carnivals and local markets.
 Beautiful and mysterious islands with amazing snorkeling and the possibility to spot whales and dolphins are close by.
 The city of Dumaguete is a university-town with a long breezy seaside boulevard and historical buildings.

 Dumaguete City Tour

-See something else than the beach by visiting the small mountain town of Valencia, 30 minutes away from Atmosphere.
+See something else other than the beach by visiting the small mountain town of Valencia, only 30 minutes from Atmosphere.
 Whilst there, visit a fruit farm that grows a variety of tropical fruits such as the durian, rambutan, lanzones and mangosteen.
 Take a peak in a local home that has a collection of WW2 memorabilia and finish the tour by going to the forest camp, a picnic site built next to a creek with eight man-made swimming pools.
 The Valencia tour can be paired with a visit to waterfalls and hot springs.